-7.33 The Council has a well established and approved mechanism for the collection and distribution of community benefit related to renewable energy developments.
+7.37 The Council has a well established and approved mechanism for the collection and distribution of community benefit related to renewable energy developments.
 This includes the Renewable Energy Fund (REF) as well as bespoke, targeted employability initiatives.
-The REF is used to administer community benefit schemes for a number of wind farms within South Lanarkshire, providing grant assistance to support projects, within the locality of contributing developments.
+The REF is used to administer community benefit schemes for a number of wind farms within

+South Lanarkshire, providing grant assistance to support projects, within the locality of contributing developments.
 The Council will encourage operators of wind energy developments and other renewable energy infrastructure developments to contribute to the Council's REF and employability initiatives, or another similar mechanism for the management and distribution of community benefit funding.
-Contributions are based upon a minimum £5,000 per megawatt installed capacity, as approved by the Council in June 2013.
+Contributions based on £5,000 per megawatt installed capacity will be sought.
 The REF will be reviewed, as appropriate, during the life of this LDP, with a view to considering how it can most effectively support local communities.
 In accordance with Scottish Government guidance, such contributions are not treated as material considerations in the assessment and determination of planning applications.
+Current government guidance is contained in "Good Practice Principles for Community Benefits from Onshore Renewable Energy Developments" (May 2019).